BluGenes-source/JUCE-DialogWindow-Example/README.md

 This example aslo demonstrates how to store and recall an image in the binary executeable.

+The project also uses a conditional define so you can easily see the dialog while you place your compoents.

 This would be an alternative to using the JUCE AlertWindow, which in most cases probably would suffice.